jrasmusson/ios-professional-course/Bankey/12-Networking/README.md

 - Create a dir called `Models`.
 - Add `AccountModel` and `ProfileModel` into there.

+## Making the network calls

+Now that we know we can parse the incoming JSON, we just need to do it for real by calling the end-point APIs.

+Let's start with by creating a playground for `Profile` and see if we can test out our networking in there.

 ## Unit testing

 Now as good as our playgrounds are, it would be really nice if we could capture this work in the form of an automated test.

-## Bridging two worlds

-Now that we've got our `ViewModels` for our UI, and our JSON models for our network requests, we need to line them up.

 ### Links that help